/* Reviews Back Button*/

 Your Subtitle Matters

-I love subtitles, regardless of whether your book is fiction or non-fiction.
-And while the books above don’t have them on their covers, that doesn’t mean they can’t still utilize this feature on their Amazon page!
+Whether your book is fiction or non-fiction, subtitles matter.
+And while many books (fiction in particular) don’t have subtitles, that doesn’t mean they can’t still utilize this feature on their Amazon page!

 A good subtitle is one that helps pull the reader in more, or future defines the core of the book: